top of page

 persistent pain ponderings

-You may have thought, or had someone say to you that your pain is, “just in your head.”
+You may have thought, or had someone say to you that your pain is “all in your head.”

-Our brains are given information from the nervous system and then it determines what sensations, thoughts, and reactions it believes to be appropriate.
+Our nervous system provides information to our brains and then it determines what sensations, thoughts, and reactions it believes to be appropriate.

-Pain doesn't actually exist at your knee, your back, or your feet.
+Pain doesn't exist in a vacuum in your knee, your back, or your feet.
+Pain is a complex experience created by the entirety of the nervous system.

-It exists in the brain, as a response to all the information it's given: signals from nerves, emotional reactions from you or others, the history and sensitivity of pain, and the environment you find yourself in... to name a few.
+It's response to all the information provided: chemical signals from nerves, emotional reactions from you or others, your history and sensitivity to pain, the environment you find yourself in; your current stress level and safety ... to name a just few.

 Understanding Pain Article Series

-Understanding Persistent Pain: Yes It's All In Your Head.
-Everything Is.
+Understanding Persistent Pain: Is It In Your Head?

 - - -